julionery/julionery/README.md

 ### Hi there 👋

-I’m Software engineer specialized in software development for internet and mobile devices.
+I’m software engineer specialized in software development for internet and mobile devices.

 - 🔭 I’m currently working on Lego Sitemas.
 - 🌱 I’m currently learning Node, React and React Native.